telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ### Linux Installation

 On most **Linux** distributions before the installation can be started, the user needs to set the installation file as executable.
-This can be achieved via command line or via the GUI
+This can be achieved via the command line or via the GUI.

 - **Command line instructions**